bss/mixpanel-celery/docs/introduction.rst

 requests to Mixpanel to complete every time you want to record something important isn't ideal when you've already worked so hard to tune your performance.

-mixpanel-celery works great with Django, but because Celery works with just python, so does mixpanel-celery.

 Installation
 ============